violetto-rose/violetto-rose.github.io/UI-UX/tutorials/social-media-app.md

 ### ▶ Adding Header Container

-1. Create a new frame for the header container:
+1. Create a new frame for the header container.
 2. Configure frame:
     - Dimensions: **412 x 65** pixels
     - Layout: Horizontal